📝 Seasonality and purchasing · ⏱️ 3 min read

 • Food cost: 27.9%

-The penetration percentage is what percentage of your guests order the seasonal dish.
-This varies greatly per scenario:
+The penetration percentage shows what portion of your guests order the seasonal dish.
+This fluctuates significantly per scenario:

 Pumpkin soup scenarios at 80 covers/day, 60 days: